zivlakmilos/magicbook/README.md

 }
 ```

-`magicbook` has the following built-in formats:

-- `html` will save all source files as separate `.html` files as a static website.
-- `pdf` will combine all source files, bundle them into a single `.html` file, and generate a PDF in the format destination folder.
-Currently this process uses Prince XML for PDF generation, as it's one of the few applications that can do print-ready PDF files from HTML.
-You will need a Prince XML license to use it without a watermark.
-- `epub` TODO
-- `mobi` TODO

 The `builds` array is a very powerful concept, as it further allows you to specify specific settings for each build.
 For example, here's a book that uses a different introduction for the HTML and PDF builds.

 ```json